micartey/jairo/README.md

 }
 ```

 As you can see, a `private` `final` field has been created with a name which can be specified using the `@Field` annotation above the `Daddy` class.
 This field will be initialized by creating a new instance of `Daddy`.
-It will be used to invoke the methods wich will be injected.
+It will be used to invoke the methods to injected.

 <br>

-Not all annotations must be used. `@Name` is only necessery if the method names are different from each other and `@Parameter` is only necessery if there're multiple methods with the same name.
+Not all annotations must be used. `@Name` is only necessary if the method names are different from each other and `@Parameter` is only necessary if they're multiple methods with the same name.

 ```java
 @Overwrite(Overwrite.Type.BEFORE)